 (between Victoria Park Railway Station and Victoria Park Oval)

 FareShare grows food, rescues food that would otherwise go to waste, and cooks it all into free nutritious meals for people in need.

 The story of FareShare (in brief) is outlined below.
 Please also go to: https://www.fareshare.net.au

 This will be the first event at FareShare being held jointly by Open Gardens Victoria, 3000acres and the Lord Mayor’s Charitable Fund.

 There will be a huge variety of activities associated with this event, including renowned guest speakers and guided tours.

-- Honey Fingers: Bees and Beekeeping in the Urban Environment – How you can become part a new global movement to support and strengthen food security (Presenter: Nic Dowse)
+- Honey Fingers: Bees and Beekeeping in the Urban Environment (Presenter: Nic Dowse)